PixarAnimationStudios/OpenUSD/docs/spec_usdc.rst

 Bool
 ^^^^

-The **Bool** type is a basic Binary boolean that can be checked by taking any non-zero number as True.
+The **Bool** type is a basic Binary boolean that can be checked by taking any non-zero number as True, and 0 as False.

 UChar
 ^^^^^